deepaksood619/website-old/_posts/2017-08-13-adding-google-analytics-to-jekyll.md

 Google Analytics is done. :D

+## Verifying property

 Next step is to verify your site property ownership-
-1. The recommended method doesn't work.
+1. The recommended method does work, just download file put it in your github repository and you are good to go.
+(Don't put www as your top level domain in google property)
-2. Use the meta tag verification in alternate methods in google webmaster tools.
+2. Also the meta tag verification in alternate methods in google webmaster tools works.
 3. Add a custom variable in `config.yml` and then add it to `_layouts/default.html` as a meta tag.
 This will verify your ownership to the site.
 Reference - [Link](https://github.com/jekyll/jekyll/issues/3514)

+## Adding sitemap.xml
+1. Add your sitemap.xml to google webmaster dashboard for crawler to efficently crawl your website.
+2. BTW it will by default use your sitemap.xml for crawling and also robots.txt
+3. Take the Google Mobile Friendly test and upload the results.